The Atlantic Monthly Discussion Group

 Thrills, Chills & Plot Twists

 Are you into mysteries, but whodonits aren’t your thing?
 Join us for the Thrills, Chills, & Plot Twists Book Club.
-We will meet on the 3rd Monday of the month from 4:30-5:30 p.m. at McClure Branch, 315 W. McClure Ave.
+We will meet on the 2nd Wednesday of the month at 4:30 p.m. at McClure Branch, 315 W. McClure Ave.

 New members are always welcome.
 Please call 309-497-2700 if you have any questions.